xuyangkang/xuyangkang.github.io/resume.md

 **Software Engineer/Tech Lead, ExaWizards** (2019/7-2021/9)

 - Tech Lead of [exaBase Company Search (Formerly AnyInc)](https://exawizards.com/exabase/companysearch/)
-- Designed system architecture and selected the tech stack
+- Designed system architecture and decided the tech stack
-- Productionlize AI prototypes to a production-level quality service
+- Converted a prototype to a production-level quality service
 - Designed and implemented user management and authentication system
 - Improved search performance and scalability by sharding the ElasticSearch cluster
 - Established agile workflow